timjbruce/reinvent_cvra_bootcamp/fleetManagement/README.md

 In this section we will use the Cognito setup deployed within the CVRA and extend it to support the Fleet Admin Portal.

-1. Deploy the following CloudFormation template to add a fleet-admin group [Cognito CloudFormation Template](cognito.yaml)
+1. Deploy the following CloudFormation template to add a fleet-admin group and to create a user [Cognito CloudFormation Template](cognito.yaml)

-2. Via the AWS Console select the Cognito service, select the **connected-vehicle-user-pool** user pool.
+When deploying the stack you will need to enter your Email Address to ensure you get the password for the fleet.admin user.

-3. Create a new user with an Email invitation and add your Email address.
-Then add the user to the fleet-admins group.
+3. From the AWS Console, select the Cognito Service and then click on the **connected-vehicle-user-pool** user pool.

 4. Select **App client** under the General settings in Cognito, click **Show Details** and change the **Refresh token expiration** to 30.